178th Infantry Regiment (United States): 1968 Democratic National Convention

-In July 2019 Battalion again deployed to Logar province of Afghanistan where Bravo company was involved in combat during Operation Enduring Freedome.
-Later in February the battalion was moved over to Helmand province for the remaining time of deployment.
+In July 2019 the battalion again deployed to both Patyika and Logar province of Afghanistan, the same area where Bravo Company was involved in combat during Operation Enduring.
+Later in February the battalion was moved over to Helmand province to provide area security for TF West for the remainder of the mobilization.
+The battalion was awarded the Meritorious Unit Citation for their service in support of Operation Freedom Sentinel 2019-2020.
+Numerous Combat Infantryman Badges and Combat Action Badges had been awarded for actions throughout the deployment.

-In the Spring of 2020 the battalion returned home in April- and summer of 2020- the battalion was called to action again- to help secure riots that were going on Chicago for another three weeks.
+In the spring of 2020, the battalion returned home in April, and, in the summer of 2020, the battalion was called to action again, to provide riot control duties in the wake of the George Floyd protests in the Chicagoland area for an additional three weeks.